Ana-Niko-byte/moment/README.md

 - `approved` : _BooleanField_ - administration approval for any charity added to the website via the charity form.

 `def save(self, *args, **kwargs)`:
 Ensures the slug updates following a name change in the charity model.
+A `try-except` block catches the `DoesNotExist` error when creating new instances via form and saves the model accordingly.

 Method:
+Try:
 Asserts whether the stored database charity name matches the instance Charity name with the same id.
 If the names do not match, regenerates (slugifies) the name and saves the model.
+Except:
+Model.DoesNotExist
+Saves the model as a new model instance.

 #### The Donation Model
 Fields: donatee, charity, amount, donation_date.

-Meta: ordered by donation date (latest to later).
+Meta: ordered by donation date (earliest to latest).

+`donation_number` : CharField - represents a unique donation number for each donation.
+Max length of 32, automatically generated as uuid, non-editable in admin.
-`donatee` : FK : User - represents the the user who donated to the charity.
+`donation_user` : FK : User - represents the the user who donated to the charity.
 On account deletion, deletes donations.
 `charity` : FK : Charity - represents the charity to which the donation was made.
 On charity deletion, deletes donations.
-`amount` : DecimalField - reprents the amount to be donated.
+`donation_amount` : DecimalField - reprents the amount to be donated.
 Validations:
   - Two decimal places.
   - Must have a minimum value of €0.01.
   - Maximum number of digits is 5.
   - Contains help text.
 `donation_date` : DateField - represents the date on which the donation was made.

+`def _generate_donation_number(self):`
+Returns a 32 character length unique donation number.

+`def save(self, *args, **kwargs):`
+If a donation does nor have a donation number, assigns a new uuid to `self.donation_number`.
+Saves the model instance.

 #### The Profile Model
 The `Profile` model has a OneToOne relationship with Django's `User` model for simplicity and ease of maintenance.
 Each registered `Moment` user has a profile where they can access and view their information.